Our School Curriculum

 We are proud of our curriculum!
 And rightly so, because we have worked hard to put together a curriculum that doesn’t just reflect the National Curriculum, but uses approaches and content which are just right for our children.

 What is the intent of our school curriculum?

-We aim to ensure that all of our children learn through a planned, progressive curriculum, learning the knowledge and skills of each subject to a depth that enables them to access the next stage of learning.
+We aim to ensure that all of our children learn through a planned, progressive curriculum, learning the substantive and disciplinary knowledge of each subject to a depth that enables them to access the next stage of learning.

-In addition, we designed our curriculum with the following Drivers in mind:
+In addition, we design our curriculum with the following Drivers in mind:

 Reflective communicator –